vegart13/UiA-Botanica/README.md

 # Uia.Botanica

-There are more then one way to keep your plants alive, this is one way we tought could benefit people who often forget to water their plants.
-A system that tells you when your plant wants water via emial.
+There are several ways to keep your plants alive, this is one way we tought could benefit people who often forget to water their plants.
+A system that will email you when your plant needs water.

 Here you will find a few simple steps to get you started.